internet law

 Read more …

-• Abhorrent violent material prohibited
+• Abhorrent violent content prohibited

-Abhorrent violent material prohibited
+Abhorrent violent content prohibited

 Organizations hosting abhorrent violent material, such as terrorism, murder, torture, rape and kidnapping, now face hefty fines under the Criminal Code Amendment Act 2019 (Cth), up to 50,000 penalty units or 10% of annual turnover.